 for best quality kitchen designs.

-- Energy efficiency and weatherization grants can be used for: heating, ventilation and air conditioning systems, exterior doors, insulation, water heaters, roof, windows, low-flow plumbing, floors, and walls.
+- Energy efficiency and weatherization grants can be used for: heating, ventilation and air conditioning systems, exterior doors, insulation, water heaters, roof, energy efficient windows, low-flow plumbing, floors, and walls.

 Want to know more?
 Sustainable Blacksburg has all of the details.